paylok999/silverlines_laravel_cms/README.md

 ##Installation
-	just clone it onto your htdocs folder or any
+	just clone it onto your htdocs folder

+Install the packages

+    composer update

 Import homestead.sql into your database engine